Graphics

 this(Entity): Defines the lifespan of the sprite.
 Whenthisdespawns, the sprite is deleted. -

 Id: A unique identifier for the sprite.
-If a sprite already exists onthiswith the sameId, the previous sprite will be deleted. -
+If a sprite already exists onthiswith the sameId, the previous sprite will be replaced. -

 bodyOffset(Vector): If set, offsets the position of the sprite by this Vector.bodyOffsetwill be rotated to match the body's current heading. -